-The Riviera Maya is one of the most popular destinations in Mexico, and it’s easy to see why: crystal clear Caribbean waters, pristine beaches, beautiful little beach towns and Maya ruins galore.
-Add to that the unique natural feature of this region: cenotes, which are underwater sinkholes, the unique underwater world, which includes turtles, and plenty of adventure activities, and you’ll want your vacation to never end.
+The Riviera Maya is one of the most popular destinations in Mexico, and it’s easy to see why: crystal clear Caribbean waters, pristine beaches, beautiful beach towns and Maya ruins galore!
+Add to that the unique natural feature of this region: cenotes, which are underwater sinkholes, the marine life, which includes turtles, and plenty of adventure activities, and you’ll want your vacation to never end.
 If you booked your vacation but you’re still not sure what to do in the Riviera Maya, read this articles for some ideas (and to get you excited for your trip!).

 I’ll share some of the best things to do in the Riviera Maya and how you can have the best vacation of your life.
 No matter if it’s the first time you visit this region or the second or third time – there’s always something new to discover.

 Places you should see in the Riviera Maya

 Cancun is mainly known as a resort town, thanks to its expansive “hotel zone” – a narrow, L-shaped sandbar with nearly 100 hotels, many all-inclusive resorts and 13 miles (21 kilometers) of beautiful white-sand beaches.
 This part of Cancun, which is completely built around the tourist industry and caters to tourist needs, is perfect for travelers who are just looking to relax and enjoy the beach for a few days.
 However, there’s more to Cancun than just the Zona Hotelera.
 If you head downtown, you’ll experience the more authentic part of the city: This is where the locals live and hang out, where you can dine at excellent restaurants that don’t just cater to tourists and that are cheaper than the restaurants in the hotel zone, and there are several markets and shopping centers.